 Many have said the Baby Boomer generation was the best generation.
 As a Baby Boomer myself, I believe this to be true.
 Some have regular monthly incomes so they have been able to go RVing with their grandchildren and other family members and just relax — as they see more than just their backyards.

 Many Baby Boomers have been able to retire from jobs they held for 30 years so they have monthly pensions and monthly Social Security checks.
-Many are retiring at the same time so the RV industry has always had a fresh supply of customers to buy RVs.
+Because of Baby Boomers, there is always a fresh supply of customers to buy RVs.

 As many employers today allow their employees to work remotely from their homes, the average age for RVers is 45 and these individuals are tech-savvy.
 However, today also many middle-aged women are fastly becoming the largest group of RV consumers out there.